romanpauk/dingo/test/matrix/README.md

 # Generated Matrix Test Model

-The matrix is described as independent axes, then filtered into valid cases.
+Each matrix family declares independent axes, then filters or materializes their Cartesian product into valid cases.
 The generator should not keep hand-written recipes as the primary model.
 Recipes are an output of axis selection.

 ## Source Layout

-- `axes/` is the Python package containing one declarative catalog per matrix dimension. `data.py` assembles and validates those catalogs before generation.
+- `axes/` is the Python package containing one declarative catalog per matrix dimension. `data.py` assembles and validates the registration catalogs;
+  family-local generators validate their own catalogs before generation.
+- `axes/dependency_forms.py` defines independent dependency carrier and decoration axes, derives their supported product, and declares exhaustive provisioning recipes used across matrix families.
-- `schema.py`, `plugins.py`, and `generate.py` contain the typed model,
+- `schema.py`, `plugins.py`, `family.py`, and `generate.py` contain the typed
-  registration/policy helpers, and generator CLI respectively.
+  model, registration/policy helpers, shared family rendering lifecycle, and generator CLI respectively.
 - `common/` contains the assertion mechanism and other matrix-wide plumbing.
 - `containers/` contains container types and traits selected by the container axis.